eam-00/Linux-Notes/Desktop-Environments/desktop-environments-index.md

 ### Keyboard Layout

-Change the layout from the traditional US to the convenient
+Change the layout from the traditional US to the convenient "English (US, alt. intl.)"

-Settings > Region & Language > Input Sources > Click on + below English > Click on English
+Settings > Region & Language > Input Sources > Click on the *+* below "English > Click on English

 ### Mouse
 - Resize and move windows with Alt + Mouse buttons